arcus/Arcus_Labs_Orientation/new_data_contribution.md

 ## How is it shared?

+Use learn more boxes for all of the internal tool linking and add image of Julie's graphic

 All data archived with Arcus is available to other CHOP researchers for reuse.
 This data is discoverable through three CHOP supported data discovery platforms: Arcus Cohort Discovery, Arcus Variant Browser and the Gene Data Catalog.
 **Arcus Cohort Discovery**: filter unidentified clinical data based on the cohort for the research data set **Arcus Omics Variant Browse**: view and filter all annotated variant information for all genomic files in the Arcus archives